browserengineering/book/book/security.md

     # ...
 ```

-For testing, let's next modify the web pages the server to generate a
+To check that our implementation works, let's have the guest book
-request a script from somewhere else:
+request a script from outside the list of allowed servers:

 ``` {.python file=server}
 def show_comments(session):